luciferofastora/exit-platform-8-autosplit/README.md

 Automatic reset and (re-)start when the player is returned to the game area after
   - Deleting the save
   - Dying *without beating any anomalies before*
-  - Completing All Anomalies

-Deleting the save after such a death or a completion will count as an additional "attempt" in the split files.
+Deleting the save after a reset will count as an additional "attempt" in the split files.
 I haven't found a way to circumvent this so far.

 There is also no auto-stop on reaching the credits, and it's currently not clear if that will be possible for Real Time measurements.
 You will have to stop the timer manually for now.